-When an alarm is sounded, loud warning sounds can be heard in all areas and you should immediately leave the building following the "Evacuation Procedure" above.
+When an alarm is sounded, loud warning sounds can be heard in all areas and you should immediately leave the building following the "Evacuation Procedure" on page 14.
 ALL students and visitors must EVACUATE each and every time the alarm sounds regardless of circumstances.